MicrosoftDocs/sql-docs/docs/linux/sql-server-linux-availability-group-ha.md

 ## Two synchronous replicas and a configuration only replica

 An availability group with two (or more) synchronous replicas and a configuration only replica provides data protection and may also provide high availability.
+The following diagram represents this architecture:

+![Configuration only availability group][2]

+1. Is synchronous replication of user data to the secondary replica.
+It also includes availability group configuration metadata.
+2. Is synchronous configuration of availability group metadata.
+It does not include user data.

 The default value for `REQUIRED_SYNCHRONIZED_SECONDARIES_TO_COMMIT` is 0.
 The following table describes availability behavior.

 | |High availability & </br> data protection | Data protection
 |:---|---|---